Updated: 3 days ago

-A client of mine has defined very ambitious objectives for his business: doubling the size (both revenue and staff) over the year.
+An entrepreneur client of mine has defined very ambitious objectives for his business: doubling the size (both revenue and staff) over the year.
 Such a plan has substantial implications.
 For instance: growing from 50 to 100 staff requires adding 1 new employee per week.
 Where can they find them?
 Is there a proper structure in place to short-list candidates, invite them to job interviews and recruit the right people at that pace?
-Expansion will impact the organization at all levels.
+Business expansion will impact the organization at all levels.
 Designing, executing and maintaining an efficient scaling up strategy is therefore critical.

 Let go.
 Recruit the best people and learn to trust them.